MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Since most languages can either call functions from `grug.c` directly, or are able to load it as a library, grug can be used by almost every programming language under the sun.

+In a nutshell, the game developer:

+1. Calls a function from `grug.c`, which will recompile any modified mods, and will store the list of modified mods in an array.
+2. The game developer loops over this array, and copies the data and functions from these modified mods.
+So the game might have a Gun class, and the modified mod might up the firerate of the gun, and have a different <span style="color:#C3E88D">`on_fire`</span> function.

 The "How a game developer might use grug" section of this blog post shows an example of how grug can be used by a game written in C.

 ## Runtime error handling